 If you’re in debt then the most important thing is not to bury your head in the sand.
-Many of those people in debt hide the fact from their families and friends – and even themselves; often in the hope it’ll simply go away.
+Many people in debt hide the fact from their families and friends – and even themselves – often in the hope it’ll simply go away.
 Unfortunately, it won’t.

 Remember, debt is nothing to be ashamed of – and you’re certainly not alone.
-According to a survey conducted by Money.co.uk, more than half of UK consumers (so almost 27 million) headed into 2020 in debt – and in fact, almost five million owed in excess of £10,000.00 on either credit cards or loans.
+According to a survey conducted by Money.co.uk, more than half of UK consumers (so almost 27 million people) started 2020 in debt.
+Out of those, almost 5 million owed in excess of £10,000.00!

 Credit Style keep ringing me – what should I do?